Joining a new team should be fun, informative and give your teammates a sense of support. GreetBot gives you a variety of tools to achieve just that.

 It doesn’t have to be a case of either / or.
 You can start with a welcome message in one of your default channels like #general and then configure additional channels with their own dedicated messages.
 GreetBot will then work as your virtual tour guide, explaining the ins and outs of each particular channel as new joiners explore your workspace.

-Due to their public nature welcome messages posted in channels can interfere with conversations already taking place in those channels.
-As a result, they can be somewhat distracting, especially if a large number of new members join all at once.
-Channel messages work, therefore, best in either (a) channels dedicated solely to onboarding new members or (b) channels that are generally less busy and joined less frequently by new members.
+Due to their public nature welcome messages posted in channels can interfere with any conversations already taking place.
+As a result, they can be somewhat distracting, especially if multiple members join the channel in a short period of time.

 After you have completed your configuration you can test whether everything works as intended.
 To do so, type the word greet in chat with GreetBot.
 You will be able to see a test run of all the messages you’ve configured.
 If you have set up a direct message GreetBot will respond by sending that message directly to you.
 Any channel messages you have configured will be posted in the respective channels as well (only visible to you).